keeganpaleshi/RMTest/readme.txt

 ## Hierarchical Analysis

 Use `hierarchical.py` to perform Bayesian hierarchical inference across multiple runs.
 The function `fit_hierarchical_runs` pools measurements of the half-life and calibration constants.
 It returns posterior means, standard deviations and 95% credible intervals for the global parameters.
+Running `analyze.py` with `--hierarchical-summary result.json` collects the half-life and calibration outputs from all `summary.json` files under the chosen output directory and writes the combined fit to `result.json`.